Ranked #1 Children's Hospital by U.S. News & World Report

 The primary goal of the Boston Children's Transport Program is to improve outcomes for critically ill neonatal and pediatric patients who require transport to our facility.
-We strive for the continuous professional advancement of our team through advanced staff education, peer review, and quality improvement activities.
+We strive for the continuous professional advancement of our team through advanced staff education, peer review, quality improvement and safety.
 We play a leadership role in improving the quality of acute neonatal and pediatric care in the region through outreach education and support of community programs.

 The Commission on Accreditation of Medical Transport Systems will conduct an accreditation site visit of Boston Children’s Hospital on February 8-9, 2016.